-The UT System Board of Regents designated UTHealth a "Drug Free University" on Aug.
+The UT System Board of Regents designated UTHealth Houston a "Drug Free University" on Aug.
 1, 1990.
 In compliance with this policy, the university provides online information for students and employees regarding alcohol and other drug possession, use, abuse and distribution, including standards of conduct and penalties for rule and law violations.

 It's unlawful to sell, furnish or provide alcohol to a person under the age of 21.
-The possession of alcohol by anyone under 21 in a public place or a place open to the public is illegal.

-- HOOP Policy 9, Alcoholic

-Beverages
+The possession of or provisions that violate them.

-- HOOP Policy 160, Criminal Background Checks
+- HOOP Policy 9, Alcoholic Beverages - Background Checks